lae-laps/indra_nn/README.md

-# Indra Artificial Neural Network
+# Rust Artificial Neural Network Library

-Indra ANN is a rust library to implement neural networks natively with speed and flexibility
+Rust ANN is a rust library to implement neural networks natively with speed and flexibility